hykilpikonna/AquaDX/README.md

 2. Run `git clone https://github.com/hykilpikonna/AquaDX` to clone this repo.
 3. Run `docker compose up` in the AquaDX folder.

+If you're getting BAD on title server checks after the docker server is up, please edit `config/application.properties` and change `allnet.server.host` to your LAN IP address (e.g. 192.168.0.?).
+You can find your LAN address using the `ipconfig` command on Windows or `ifconfig` on Linux.

 ### Updating Instructions

 > [!NOTE]